Youth Aquatics

 Level 4:

-• Swimmers should already be able to: swim front and back crawl 25 yards.
+- Swimmers should already be able to: swim freestyle and backstroke 50 yards, 25 yards of breaststroke and some understanding of butterfly.

 For more information, contact Shanna Sudderth at s.sudderth@ywcagreenwich.org